bunbao-recipes/bunbao/README.md

 Bunbao is a comrehansive tool for this guys to rapidly build fast loading, extendable, secure prototypes of their ideas.
 And the one of the goals of Bunbao is that it's attended to to follow best practices and to be standards complaint.
 There is no pretty much special its just forces devs to not write bad code.
 So you don't need to became Bunbao programmer — Bunbao just forces you to be good javascript programmer and your code will be easily portable to the any other framework.

 With Bao it's even no need to know what DevOps is.
 It's will setup everything for you from webserver to private nodes — just provide it with a credentials.

+Matra: You need a month for prototype if you need 1 week to borrow money and buy laptop and week more to learn programming basics.

 ## Features
 - Risks free — easy to migrate to Bunbao and easy to migrate from Bunbao
-- Typescript-first and Bun-first but yet runnable on pure nodejs
+- Typescript-first and Bun-first but yet runnable on pure nodejs, but still it is highly optimized, well-tested and speed-benchmarked bun-first solution wich is means that it is actual fast
+- Web3/Fintech framework architecturaly supporting nearly to any blockchain or payment method
-- Nextjs-style web2 framework with file system router and JSX support out of the box
+- Nextjs-style web2 framework with file system router and JSX support out of the box, SSR, SSG wich is thousands of programmers familiar to
-- API scaffold: REST, WebSockets, GraphQL
+- API scaffold and mocking up tools: REST, WebSockets, GraphQL — no excuses "backend not ready".
+Backend is ready within single command
+- Devops-free — automatic deploy and scale to neraly every provider just by credentials
+- Secure
 - Extendable
 - Batteries included

 ### Batteries
 Web3
 - Plaginable smart contracts generation and deployment
 - Bridges generation